John 1:14, 16

 Desire to be reacquainted, and praying together toward that end (v.
 10)

 Paul got this heart for people from Christ Himself.
 We are to be Christ-like in our relationships.
 Christ is lovingly calling us to sacrificially give our lives to discipleship others unto Himself.
-We must seek to establish these types of relationships and also to disciple the Church into pursuing these relationships.
+We must seek to establish these types of relationships and to disciple the Church into pursuing these relationships.